 — Jay: “Hey you’re right!
 If some comic book ideas were just original scripts today, they’d be laughed at, but because the source material is a comic book, they’re treated with legitimacy for some reason…even though comics were originally just trash whipped up to sell ads to children!”

-On the other side of the spectrum are general audiences and film critics who both view these endeavors as so silly and goofily entertaining that they don’t ever bother taking them seriously at all.
+On the other side of the spectrum are general audiences and film critics who both view these endeavors as so goofy that they don’t ever bother taking them seriously at all.
 General audiences, as always, simply want to watch their mindless entertainment and shovel popcorn down their mouths while all those colorful mismashes of “stuff” collide on screen.
 They don’t care what’s playing as long as its flashy, good-looking, and happens to be trendy at the time.
 As MCU and other superhero films fit the bill right now, those are movies they pack cineplexes to go see.
-Similarly, film critics for the New York Times or the Washington Post or Variety or wherever simply look at these superhero adaptations as obligatory dumb blockbuster fun they have to review before going back to jizzing over cliched indie romps like Boyhood (2014) or the latest overrated foreign art film.
-Films like both Thor (2011, 2013) movies, both Iron Man (2010, 2013) sequels, and the massively disappointing Dark Knight Rises (2012) all easily manage “Fresh” ratings on Rottentomatoes because no reviewer ever stops to consider analyzing these films beyond the context of their subgenre.
-They never compare them to movies in general, but rather solely judge them by juxtaposing them with other corny-titled superhero flicks.
+Likewise, film critics for the New York Times or the Washington Post or Variety or wherever look at these superhero adaptations as obligatory dumb blockbuster fun they have to review before going back to jizzing over cliched indie romps like Boyhood (2014) or the latest overrated foreign art film.
+Films like both Thor (2011, 2013) movies, both Iron Man (2010, 2013) sequels, and the disappointing Dark Knight Rises (2012) all easily manage “Fresh” ratings on Rottentomatoes because no reviewer ever stops to consider analyzing these films beyond the context of their subgenre.
+They never compare them to movies in general, but rather juxtapose them solely against other corny-titled superhero flicks.